 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Sofia trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Sofia trip.
+A flight in the afternoon will more often than not be of higher cost.

 Best Time to Book a Cheap Flight to Sofia